-- Open the Burn Rate Air and ACC Controls fully (Refer to the Quick Start Guide on page 6). - Place several wads of crushed paper on the firebox floor.
+- 1. Open the Burn Rate Air and Smart Air Controls fully (Refer to the Quick Start Guide). - 2.
+Place several wads of crushed paper on the firebox floor.
 Heating the flue with slightly crumpled newspaper before adding kindling keeps smoke to a minimum. - 3.
 Lay small dry sticks of kindling on top of the paper. - 4.
 Make sure that no matches or other combustibles are in the immediate area of the appliance.
 Be sure the room is adequately ventilated and the flue unobstructed. - 5.
 Light the paper in the appliance.
 NEVER light or rekindle fire with kerosene, gasoline, or charcoal lighter fluid; the results can be fatal. - 6.
-Once the kindling is burning quickly, add several full-length logs 3 inches (76mm) or 4 inches (102mm) in diameter.
+Once the kindling is burning quickly, add several fulllength logs 3 inches (76mm) or 4 inches (102mm) in diameter.
 Be careful not to smother the fire.
 Stack the pieces of wood carefully; near enough to keep each other hot, but far enough away from each other to allow adequate air flow between them. - 7.
-Set the Burn Rate Air Control and activate the ACC timer system. - 8.
+Set the Burn Rate Air Control and activate the Smart Air Control. - 8.
 When ready to reload, It is best to fully open both the Burn Rate Air and Start-up Air Controls before reloading.
 This livens up the coal bed and reduces excessive emissions (opacity/smoke).
 Open door slowly so that ash or smoke does not exit appliance through opening.
 Large logs burn slowly, holding a fire longer.
 Small logs burn fast and hot, giving quick heat. - 9.
 As long as there are hot coals, repeating steps 6 through 8 will maintain a continuous fire.

-- Do not leave the fire unattended when the door is unlatched or when using the fire screen. - Unstable firewood could fall out of the firebox creating a fire hazard to your home.
+- Do not leave the fire unattended when the door is unlatched. - Unstable firewood could fall out of the firebox creating a fire hazard to your home.